rsharifnasab/create_word_cloud/README.md

 # create word cloud for telgram chat and twitter

 ## how to use (general)

+1. read this file carefully

-1. open config.py and set your setting such as input address
+2. open config.py and set your setting such as input address

-2. run program.py with python3.4 or higher
+3. run program.py with python3.4 or higher

-3. select your context (twitter or telegram or normal text)
+4. select your context (twitter or telegram or normal text or twitter exported data)

-4. wait until program finishes
+5. wait until program finishes